 Newsletter- 18th Week of Ordinary Time

-With my prayers for you and for your families during this holiday season,
+With my prayers for you during the coming week,

 Your friend and parish priest,

 IMPORTANT Newsletters – Our Parish Newsletters are available to be viewed and downloaded from our Parish website.

 The online version will not include the Sunday Message

 The Sunday Message and Newsletter will be available to download but this will be password protected – the password can be obtained from the Parish.